New RISO Printing Unit Offers Easy Integration for Package Printing

 Taken together, these trends drive the need for more versioning of packaging to fit product sizes, delivery points, regulatory requirements, and even to enable personalization and on-packaging advertising.
 Digital printing, specifically digital inkjet, is the most cost-effective way to deliver these capabilities in a single step even for small jobs.
 Printing digitally, directly on the package shortens the production timeline while reducing printing costs for versioned or personalized on-package decoration (see Figure 3.)

 With some other print markets in decline, the corrugated and folding carton packaging markets are attractive to a wide array of print-service providers seeking a foothold in this market, as well as brands looking for direct to packaging printing solutions to integrate with their production lines.
 While dedicated packaging operations have an array of large, direct-to-corrugated board options to choose from, these products are physically very large and require significant financial investment.
-Cost effective, direct to package inkjet and entry-level direct to corrugated board solutions are more limited making the RISO IPU and attractive way for integrators to quickly bring new solutions to an underserved market.
+Cost effective, direct to package inkjet and entry-level direct to corrugated board solutions are more limited making RISO Integlide an attractive way for integrators to quickly bring new solutions to an underserved market.

 Availability

-The RISO IPU is currently in the beta-testing phase.
+The RISO Integlide is currently in the beta-testing phase.
 Mr. Aoki shared that RISO is in the process of testing with a Japanese inkjet integrator.
 “We have installed the solution from this company to an end-user.
 We are also preparing to test with a company in Europe.”

 Leave a Comment